jasonmcboyd/Treenumerable/README.md

 - **GetDepth**

   Gets the depth of the node.
 The depth is measured by the number of edges between the node and the root of the tree.

-- **GetDescendants**

-  Gets a node's (or nodes') nearest descendants based on a predicate or a key.
-'Nearest descendants' means the first node in each branch that satisfies the predicate or matches the key.
-Once a branch yields a node no further nodes in that branch are evaluated.

-- **GetFollowingSiblings**

-  Gets a node's following siblings, i.e. all nodes that share the same parent and follow the node in the parent's list of children.

 - **GetHeight**

   Gets the height of the node.
 The height is measured by the number of edges between node and its deepest leaf.

-- **GetLeaves**

-  Gets a node's leaves, i.e. all descendants of that node that do not have children.
-If the node has no children then the node itself is returned.

-- **GetLevel**

-  Returns all nodes at a depth relative to the specified node.

-- **GetParent**

-  Returns a node's parent or throws an InvalidOperationException if the node does not have a parent.

-- **GetParentOrDefault**

-  Returns a node's parent or a default node if no parent exists.

-- **GetPrecedingSiblings**

-  Gets a node's preceding siblings, i.e. all nodes that share the same parent and precede the node in the parent's list of children.

-- **GetRoot**

-  Gets the root node of a tree given a node in that tree.
-If the node does not have any ancestors then the node itself is returned.

-- **GetSiblings**

-  Gets a node's siblings, i.e. all nodes that share the same parent.

 - **HasChildren**